-The proposed project would be implemented in three categories of locations.
-These include: (i) 18 | Page the ten existing SSSNP counties; (ii) two refugee hosting counties; and (iii) three new counties.
-Selection of the new areas would be determined at the time of implementation based on the established targeting criteria.
-This would allow flexibility in implementation in case of insecurity, weather conditions, and/or any other logistical issues preventing implementation in a certain area, and/or require stopping and selecting another location mid-implementation.
+There would be flexibility in implementation in case of insecurity, weather conditions, and/or any other logistical issues preventing implementation in a certain area, and/or require stopping and selecting another location mid-implementation.

-Selection of the new geographic locations will utilise the Project Targeting Index (PTI that has been developed for the World Bank's South Sudan portfolio.
-Specific indicators at the county level include: poverty rate, concentration of poor people, food insecurity, availability of services, number of Internally Displaced Persons (IDPs), security and operating constraints.
-The PTI has been developed by aggregating these indicators with specific weights assigned to each indicator based on SNSOP's priorities (i.e. to reach the most vulnerable counties with the highest levels of poverty and vulnerability, food insecurity, number of IDPs and operating constraints).
+The selection of community follows the same procedure established under SSSNP and SNSDP, and it (PTI) uses Specific indicators at the county level include poverty rate, concentration of poor people, food insecurity, availability of services, number of Internally Displaced Persons (IDPs)/Refugees, security, accessibility and operating constraints.
+The PTI has been developed by aggregating these indicators with specific weights assigned to each indicator based on SNSOP's priorities (i.e., to reach the most vulnerable counties with the highest levels of poverty and vulnerability, food insecurity, number of refugees/IDPs and operating constraints).

-Selection of communities would continue to follow the procedures established under the SNSDP and SSSNP.
 Communities would be selected based on levels of vulnerability, poverty and food insecurity, informed by a vulnerability assessment and mapping, in collaboration with local authorities and partners on the ground, where feasible.

-The table below provides a general overview.
+The table below provides a general overview of the selection criteria and stages.